kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ![PNG at 600 dpi of `text-only` from SVG using `inkscape`.]({attach}images/text-only-600-dpi-inkscape-svg.png){#fig:inkscapeSVGtoPNG width=80%}

 The explicit conversion from points to pixels at 600 dpi is clear, as is the image itself.
 We would expect the PNG to have a size of 1786 by 435 pixels, and it does.
-No surprises there. :slightly_smiling_face:
+No surprises there. \emojifont:slightly_smiling_face:\normalfont

 CairoSVG is designed to parse well-formed SVG files, and draw them on a Cairo surface.
 Cairo is then able to export them to PDF, PS, PNG, and even SVG files.
 If we use `cairosvg`, we get these results: